gchq/gaffer-doc/docs/dev/components/graph.md

 ## Creating a Graph

 To create an instance of `Graph`, we recommend you use the `Graph.Builder` class.
 This has several helpful methods to create the graph from various different sources.
-But, essentially a graph requires just 3 things: some store properties, a schema and some graph specific configuration.
+Most of the time, a graph requires just 3 things: some store properties, a schema and some graph specific configuration.

 An example of creating a basic `Graph` object: